rootedconcepts/codewarden-action/README.md

 ### `jira-password`

-**Required** - The password for the user to login to the Jira instance.
+**Required** - The password for the user to login to the Jira instance. `Note for Jira Cloud edition this will be your API token `

 ## `jira-cloud-edition`

 **Optional** - Specify if you are using Jira Cloud edition.
-Defaults to false
+Defaults to `false`

 ### `comment-language`

 **Optional** - The language you want to display the Code Warden analysis in.
+Defaults  to `English`